Medical and Surgical Management of Rhinosinusitis

 Surgical management of patients should aim for a personalized approach.
 While the CT scan reveals bony partitions that might hinder natural drainage pathways, it’s important to remember that any observed opacification offers only a glimpse and may not accurately represent the patient’s continuous status.
 The surgical extent should be tailored to the patient’s wishes and symptoms.
 However, we recommend that treating a general inflammatory condition of the mucosa, such as extensive chronic rhinosinusitis (eCRS), should aim to establish drainage pathways and optimize the potential delivery of topical agents.

-Surgical Extent for Patients with Primary, Diffuse eCRS:
+Surgical Extent for patients with Primary, Diffuse eCRS

 Maxillary Antrostomy: This involves a complete uncinectomy, respecting the attachment of the uncinate process.
 A complete antrostomy should be performed, removing the fontanelle anteriorly to the lacrimal bone, superiorly to the level of the maxillary sinus ceiling, and posteriorly to the vertical plane of the back wall of the maxillary sinus.